SeldonIO/seldon-core/doc/source/graph/protocols.md

     name: default
 ```

-At present, the `v2` protocol is only supported in a subset of
+At present, the `OIP` or `v2` protocol is only supported in a subset of
 pre-packaged inference servers.
 In particular,